 296 Beacon (Demolished)

 Oliver Wendell Holmes was a physician and professor of anatomy and physiology at Harvard Medical School.
 He was a prolific and internationally recognized poet, essayist, dramatist, and novelist, best known for his Autocrat at the Breakfast Table.

 Oliver and Amelia Holmes’s three adult children lived with them: Oliver Wendell Holmes, Jr., Amelia Jackson Holmes, and Edward Jackson Holmes.

 Oliver Wendell Holmes, Jr., married in June of 1872 to Fannie Bowditch Dixwell and they moved to 10 Beacon.
 He was a lawyer and later would served as Chief Justice of the Massachusetts Supreme Judicial Court and then as a Justice of the US Supreme Court.

 Amelia Sargent moved back to 296 Beacon during the 1887-1888 winter season; her husband, Turner Sargent, had died in February of 1877 and she had continued to live at 59 Beacon until she moved back with her parents.

 Dr. Holmes continued to live at 296 Beacon.
-Amelia (Holmes) Sargent continued to live with him until her death in April of 1889.
+Amelia (Holmes) Sargent lived with him until her death in April of 1889.
 He also maintained a home in Beverly Farms.

 By the 1889-1890 winter season, Dr. Holmes had been joined at 296 Beacon by his son and daughter-in-law, Oliver Wendell Holmes, Jr., and Fannie Holmes.
 They previously had lived at 9 Chestnut.
 He had been appointed to the Massachusetts Supreme Judicial Court in December of 1882.